omartoaba/SpexFetchApi.Samples/README.md

 # SpexFetchApi.Samples
-contains sample code to use SpexFetch API and perform basic operation such single search
+contains sample code to use SpexFetch API to perform basic operations, such as single search